elasota/lwmovie/README.md

 ###Permissive:###
 - All components are under very permissive MIT/BSD-like licenses.
-- Uses only codecs that are free of any known patent restrictions.
+- Uses only codecs that are free of any known patent restrictions or are under royalty-free licenses.